joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 ### Advanced Type Systems

 I always liked to say that contracts begin where the type system leaves off.
-A type system allows you to encoded attributes of variables using types.
-A type limits the expected range values that a variables might hold.
+A type system allows you to encode attributes of variables using types.
+A type limits the expected range values that a variable might hold.
 A contract similarly checks the range of values that a variable holds.
 The difference?
 Types are proven at compile-time through rigorous and composable inductive rules that are moderately inexpensive to check local to a function, usually, but not always, aided by developer-authored annotations.
 Contracts are proven at compile-time *where possible* and at runtime otherwise, and as a result, permit far less rigorous specification using arbitrary logic encoded in the language itself.

 Types are preferable, because they are *guaranteed* to be compile-time checked; and *guaranteed* to be fast to check.
-The assurances given to the developer are strongly and the overall developer productivity of using them is better.
+The assurances given to the developer are strong and the overall developer productivity of using them is better.

 Limitations in a type system are inevitable, however; a type system needs to leave *some* wiggle room, otherwise it quickly grows unwieldly and unusable and, in the extreme, devolves into bi-value bits and bytes.
 On the other hand, I